ernisv/Endex3/README.md

 [Klipper configs](KlipperConfigs) directory contains example of Klipper config files used in the prototype.
 It won't be drop-in config, but rather an example to base on, so that assumes basic Klipper knowledge.

+### Printing the parts
+I tried to design parts to not require supports, so most parts can be printed without them.
+Although i printed all the parts in ABS - i did so because that printer is usually printing in an enclosure, where it could get pretty hot.
+But if it's not the case - ABS would only be recommended for parts closer to hotends, like fan ducts, heatsink mounts, also ooze blocks.
+Other parts should work fine printed with PETG/PLA.

 ## Contributing mods / improvements
 If you make an improvement or adaptation - let others know by raising a PR!